Cheryl Burke: Dancing with the Stars

 and finished in sixth place.
 After taking another season off, she returned once again for season 27 where she was paired with actor Juan Pablo Di Pace.
 Despite having earned five perfect scores and holding the highest average of the season, they were eliminated in the semi-finals.

 Burke returned again for season 28 where she was partnered with former NFL linebacker Ray Lewis.
 However, on week 3, the couple withdrew from the competition due to Lewis suffering a torn tendon in his foot.
 For season 29, she was partnered with Backstreet Boys singer AJ McLean, coming in seventh place.
-For season 30Burke was partnered with Peloton instructor Cody Rigsby, they reached the finals and were placed third.
+For season 30, Burke was partnered with Peloton instructor Cody Rigsby, they reached the finals and were placed third.
 She was partnered with Good Morning America meteorologist Sam Champion for season 31.
 On November 20, 2022, it was announced that Burke would retire as a pro dancer on the show after season 31 finale.
 On October 28, 2025, Burke returned as a guest judge on Halloween Night during season 34.